 Today, the Momofuku cakes are famous because they are supposed to be ridiculously good (“this is the best cake you’ll ever have”, that sort of thing), AND because they’re supposed to be “difficult” to make because there are so many different steps and elements.

 And yes, making this cake was a project.
-The cake is comprised of four different elements: the cake layers, the frosting, the soak, and the crumb.
+The cake is comprised of four different elements: the cake layers, the frosting, the soak, and the crumbs.
 And yes, there are indeed a lot of steps, if you combine those four different recipes and the assembly of the cake.
 But those four recipes considered individually?
 Not difficult at ALL!

 Besides, don’t most cakes (good cakes, at least) require you to prepare different cake building elements, like cake layers, frosting, and maybe a soak, syrup, or topping?
 This cake is no different.
 And certainly not difficult!